 3.3.1.
-Printing [Multifunction models only]
+Printing

 The device may be set up to connect to a print queue maintained on a remote print server.
 The login name and password are sent to the print server in clear text.
 IPSec should be used to secure this channel.